ShaunCurtis/Blazr.Demo.DBNotification/Readme.md

 2. `IWeatherForecastDataBroker` - the data interface to the logic/business/core application layer.
 Defined as an interface to provide abstraction.
 In the applicationther are two implementations: `WeatherForecastServerDataBroker` and `WeatherForecastAPIDataBroker`
 3. `WeatherForecastViewService` - the logic/business/core application layer.
 This holds the "single version of the truth" for the UI layer.

-This may seem overkill for such a small project, but the point os to show how a solution should be structured, with proper separation of concerns.
+This may seem overkill for such a small project, but the point is to show how a solution should be structured, with proper separation of concerns.

 ## UI